Tiran Alles

-Tiran Alles, MP is a Sri Lankan businessman and politician.
-He is a current member of Parliament of Sri Lanka and the Minister of Public Security.
-Alles had entered politics as an ally of former General Sarath Fonseka and a member of parliament for Fonseka's Democratic National Alliance in 2010.
-Leaving parliament in 2015, he returned as a member of Mahinda Rajapaksa's Sri Lanka Podujana Peramuna and the leader of the United People's Party in 2020 and became a minister in 2022.
+Tiran Alles is a Sri Lankan businessman and politician.
+He is a former member of Parliament of Sri Lanka and former Minister of Public Security.
+Alles entered politics as an ally of former General Sarath Fonseka and a member of parliament for Fonseka's Democratic National Alliance in 2010.
+Leaving parliament in 2015, he returned as a member of former president Mahinda Rajapaksa's Sri Lanka Podujana Peramuna and the leader of the United People's Party in 2020 and became a minister in 2022.

-He was the former Chairman of Airport and Aviation Services.
+He was the former chairman of Airport and Aviation Services.

 Early life

 The eldest son of the late leading educationists R. I. T. Alles, he was educated at the Royal College Colombo.

 Business career

 In 1988, he launched the company Communication & Business Equipment (CBE) with 10 employees.
 He also acted as the chairman of the Bandaranaike International Airport and launched a major expansion program of the airport.
 CBE also launched 2 newspapers: Mawbima and The Sunday Standard.

 In 2002, he started a mobile telephony business in Sri Lanka after securing exclusive distribution rights, which led to a political controversy a few years later.